 Administrator providing a student access to another person's work/responses

 Breaches are events that pose a threat to the validity of the test.
 Examples may include such situations as a release of secure materials or a repeatable security/system risk.
-These circumstances have implications beyond the school and beyond Hawaii.
+These circumstances have implications beyond the school and beyond Hawai‛i.
 A breach incident must be reported immediately!
 Examples of breaches include:

 Administrator or Coordinator modifying student responses or records at any time